Alfredchanja/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 File 2-Copies a srin and works exactly like strncpy.

 File 3-Compares two strings.
 The function should work exactly like strcmp.

+File 4-Reverses the content of an arrayof integers.

+File 5-Changes all the lowercase letters of a string to uppercase.

+File 6-Capitalizes all words of a string.

+File 7-Encodes a string into 1337.